swiftlang/swift-evolution/proposals/0311-task-locals.md

 ### Declaring task-local values

-Task local values need to declare a _"key"_ which will be used to access them.
+Task-local values need to declare a _"key"_ which will be used to access them.
 This key is represented by the property wrapper instance that is created around the `@TaskLocal` annotated property.

 The `TaskLocal` property wrapper is used to declare task-local keys, based off a static property.